newyorkconservative/newyorkconservative.github.io/_posts/2020-02-19-march-2020-book-we-the-living-ayn-rand-nycbkclub-wetheliving.md

 <!-- /wp:gallery -->

 <!-- wp:paragraph -->
-<p>"We the Living is not a story about SOviet Russia in 1925.
+<p>"We the Living is not a story about Soviet Russia in 1925.
 It is a story about dictatorship,  any dictatorship, anywhere, at any time, whether it be Soviet Russia, Nazi Germany, or - which this novel might do its share to prevent - a socialist  America." -Ayn Rand #NYCBKCLUB #WetheLiving     </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->